 Design is the cultural and social engine to propel economic growth from the present to the future.
-LASALLE College of the Arts Faculty of Design propositions our curriculum focusing on the needs of tomorrow.
+LASALLE College of the Arts Faculty of Design propositions our curriculum to focus on the needs of tomorrow.
 Designers are the provocateurs, disruptors, strategists, authors, critics, editors and thinkers for open-ended challenges.

-We are seeking highly influential, aspiring and dynamic candidates to lead and inspire the next generation of young designers and innovating the future of Design Education in the fields of creative sustainability, social innovation, creative and cultural enterprises and future identities.
+We are seeking highly influential, aspiring and dynamic candidates to lead and inspire the next generation of young designers and innovate the future of design education in the fields of creative sustainability, social innovation, creative and cultural enterprises and future identities.

-The primary responsibility of a Head of School is to assist the Dean in providing leadership to the School of Design Communication and also lead the BA(Hons) Design Communication programme, and to develop the vision and proactively raise the profile of the School in line with the overall strategic direction of the Faculty and the College.
-The Head of School is expected to work closely with the Dean to develop strategic engagement with the Design sector and enhance external academic and industry partnerships and projects both locally and globally.
+The primary responsibility of a Head of School is to assist the Dean to provide leadership to the School of Design Communication, lead the BA(Hons) Design Communication programme, as well as develop the vision and proactively raise the profile of the School in line with the overall strategic direction of the Faculty and College.
+The Head of School is expected to work closely with the Dean to develop strategic engagement with the design sector and enhance external academic and industry partnerships and projects both locally and globally.

-The key functions of the Head of School will be in consultation with the Dean to develop and drive agreed strategies for the School, to implement its operational plans within approved budget, to oversee the staff team and to contribute to the planning, design and delivery of the curriculum.
-You will play a key academic leadership and administrative role in the operation of the Faculty and the Institution.
+The key functions of the Head of School will, in consultation with the Dean, develop and drive agreed strategies for the School, implement its operational plans within an approved budget, oversee the staff team and contribute to the planning, design and delivery of the curriculum.
+You will play a key academic leadership and administrative role in the operation of the Faculty.

-The Head of School is expected to be an active practitioner and scholar in his or her specialist field and to lead and participate in research within the School in line with the College's Research Strategy and the ambitions of the Faculty.
+The Head of School is expected to be an active practitioner and scholar in a specialist field to lead and participate in research within the School in line with ambitions of the Faculty and College's research strategy.
 You will also provide/contribute to teaching and learning, undertake research in the subject specialism, manage resources allocated to the School efficiently, and establish a local and international professional network in order to raise awareness of the School and the College.